Starbucks Blueberry Scones Copycat Recipe

 If you want to substitute frozen blueberries for fresh ones, make sure they are thawed, drained, and dried with paper towels.

-For richer flavor, stir in a teaspoon of vanilla extract into the heavy cream.
+For a richer flavor, stir in a teaspoon of vanilla extract into the heavy cream.

-If you want to drizzle the scones with a lemon glaze, you can make it by mixing 1 cup of powdered sugar 1 teaspoon of lemon zest, and just enough lemon juice to make the glaze pourable.
-Start with 2 tablespoons and add 1/2 teaspoon at a time until you reach the desired consistency.
+If you want to drizzle the scones with a lemon glaze, mix 1 cup of powdered sugar with one teaspoon of lemon zest and just enough lemon juice to make the glaze pourable.
+Start with two tablespoons and add 1/2 teaspoon at a time until you reach the desired consistency.

 How to Make Blueberry Scones Like Starbucks